Erewhon’s Viral $19 Strawberry : Uncovering Elly Amai’s Strawberry Source

 Where does the 19$ Strawberry come from?

-So like many people on social media, I kept seeing “Viral $19 strawberry” posts about a certain strawberry being sold in Erewon, LA.
-A store that sells a lot of luxury grocery items.
-While I’ve been to LA a few times I don’t think I’ve ever been to the supermarket and probably will never end up going, at least while I’m still living in Japan.
-However, I became really curious about this strawberry and its buzz marketing, particularly since I never heard of Elly Amai Kyoto before.
+So like many people on social media, I kept seeing “Viral $19 strawberry” posts about a certain strawberry being sold in Erewhon, LA, a store that sells a lot of luxury grocery items.
+Although I’ve visited LA a few times, I don’t think I’ve ever set foot in Erewhon, and since I’m living in Japan, I probably won’t anytime soon.
+However, my curiosity about this strawberry and the buzz marketing behind it grew, particularly since I never heard of Elly Amai Kyoto before.

-The strawberry is sold by Elly Amai, a business that currently sells strawberries and musk melons from Japan.
-They have Kyoto in their name but I haven’t heard of this brand in Kyoto (I’ve been living in the city for almost 3 years now), but if I were to guess the owner of the brand likes Kyoto rather than them actually being based there.
-Funnily enough, the brand name has caused some confusion amongst Japanese bloggers, as they think the viral strawberries are from Kyoto – they are not as I will explain.
+The strawberry is sold by Elly Amai, a business that currently offers strawberries and musk melons from Japan.
+Despite having “Kyoto” in their name, I’ve never come across this brand in Kyoto (after living here for almost three years, I’d probably have noticed).
+My guess is that the owner simply has an affinity for Kyoto rather than the brand being based there.
+Interestingly, the name has led to some confusion among Japanese bloggers, who assume the viral strawberries are from Kyoto—but as I’ll explain, that’s not the case.

 Elly Amai – the distributor but not the source.